yaochao128/esp-usb-ble-hid/README.md

 ## How To Use

+> NOTE: you must turn on the `support wired controllers` setting on your switch
+> for the dongle (or any wired controllers for that matter) to work.

 The dongle can store up to 5 paired devices at a time.
 When it turns on / is plugged in it will attempt to reconnect to one of those devices.
 If there are no paired devices, then it will enter pairing mode.